Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 In some complicated conditional synthesis scenarios, simply incorporating the gradient of guidance loss in each denoising step may lead to artifacts and strange behaviors because of the failure in balancing the realness and guidance constraint satisfaction in guided sampling process.
-Therefore, some state-of-the-art guidance works provide enhanced unified guidance frameworks to more effectively fuse the prior knowledge in pre-trained model and the information in control signals.
-FreeDoM \cite{yu2023freedom} employs a time-travel strategy that rolls back the intermediate latent variable \(\mathbf{x}_t\) to a certain previous time step \(\mathbf{x}_{t+j}\) and resamples it to time step \(t\) again.
+Therefore, some state-of-the-art guidance works provide enhanced guidance frameworks to more effectively fuse the prior knowledge in pre-trained models and the information in conditional control signals.
+FreeDoM \citep{yu2023freedom} employs a time-travel strategy that rolls back the intermediate latent variable \(\mathbf{x}_t\) to a certain previous time step \(\mathbf{x}_{t+j}\) and resamples it to time step \(t\) again.
 This strategy inserts additional steps into the guided sampling process, allowing for a more seamless integration of the information from the pre-trained model and the conditional control signals.

 In order to enhance the sample consistency to conditional control signals, a branch of works \citep{bansal2023universal,zhu2023diffpir,song2024resample, zhang2024daps} performs a multi-step gradient descent optimization process instead of the traditional one-step gradient guidance to find the point with minimum guidance loss in the vicinity of the intermediate denoising output \(\mathbf{x}_{0|t}\) , and adopts this point to infer the next latent variable $\mathbf{x}_{t-1}$.
 Universal Guidance \citep{bansal2023universal} refers to this enhanced guidance framework as backward guidance, and it has successfully generated quality images in tasks such as segmentation, face recognition, object detection, and classifier signals.
 For inverse problems, DAPS \citep{zhang2024daps} guides the intermediate denoising output \(\mathbf{x}_{0|t}\) toward the conditional distribution \(p\left(\mathbf{x}_0 \mid \mathbf{x}_t, \mathbf{c}\right)\) through multi-step MCMC sampling methods \citep{welling2011sgld}.
 DiffPIR \citep{zhu2023diffpir} utilizes a Half-Quadratic Splitting \citep{geman1995nonlinear} (HQS) optimization process as an optimization-based guidance to ensure the consistency to the partial measurement $\mathbf{c}$.

 TFG\citep{ye2024tfg} integrates several classic diffusion guidance approaches \citep{chung2023dps, yu2023freedom, bansal2023universal, he2024mpgd, song2023loss} into a unified framework and optimizes the associated hyper-parameters via an efficient beam search strategy, leading to enhanced performance in diverse conditional synthesis tasks.